 Answer: Since questions that come to me via the blog platform are anonymous, I had to check out this story before I answered the question, which is really a question about exegesis and interpretation of a biblical text.
 Sure enough.
 Sarah Palin has a new book out and she says, in capital letters, “JESUS WOULD FIGHT FOR OUR SECOND AMENDMENT.”
 Palin then cited this passage in the Bible for why Jesus Christ would be a supporter of open carry.
 “Shoot, even the Lord said to take up arms and defend yourself and protect the innocent!”
 Palin said.
 “We’re expected to take responsibility to defend ourselves and to protect the innocent, certainly not relying on fallible leaders to do it for us.”

-I have no interest in getting into this divisive political/cultural/legal issue.
+I will not get into the political debate about how and to what extent to manage the Second Amendment to the U.S. Constitution.
 Sarah Palin is obviously pandering to her right wing base.
 But it’s really a non-issue since the U.S. Supreme Court has upheld the Second Amendment in McDonald v.
 City of Chicago.
 On June 28, 2010 the Court ruled (5–4) that the Second Amendment to the U.S. Constitution, which guarantees “the right of the people to keep and bear Arms,” applies to state and local governments as well as to the federal government.
 This ruling disqualified the laws of several states and municipalities that have tried to restrict gun ownership, such as in my state of Illinois and in the City of Chicago where children are being gunned down on the streets and in the parks in open gang warfare.
 So don’t write to me about gun rights.
+We have them.
 But the former governor invokes the name of the Lord for her cause and that does require answer.

 The first question to ask of this verse is: does this sound like the sort of thing Jesus would say?
 I would say that from everything we know about Jesus, it’s not what we expect him to say.
 So what is Jesus really saying to his disciples?
 What’s the context of this verse?